abdullah091/Networking-Unit-Project/README.md

 7- Connect to Private-ECS through VNC .

-8- After login to Private_ECS :
+8- After login to Private_ECS :<br/>
-     1-Enter: (ping google.com) command and take screnshot of output .
+     -Enter: (ping google.com) command and take screnshot of output .<br/>
-     2-Enter: (ping "PRIVATE IP OF Public-ECS") command and take screnshot of output.
+     -Enter: (ping "PRIVATE IP OF Public-ECS") command and take screnshot of output. <br/>

- 9- Connect to Public-ECS through VNC :
+ 9- Connect to Public-ECS through VNC : <br/>
-     1-Enter: (ping google.com) command and take screnshot of output .
+     -Enter: (ping google.com) command and take screnshot of output. <br/>
-     2-Enter: (ping "PRIVATE IP OF Private-ECS") command and take screnshot of output.
+     -Enter: (ping "PRIVATE IP OF Private-ECS") command and take screnshot of output. <br/>